Maximilien Sébastien Foy: Service in Spain

 In July 1812, Foy was in the Battle of Salamanca and covered the retreat of the defeated French army.
-He was one of those who, when Wellington raised the siege of Burgos and retreated to the Douro, hung upon his rear and took some prisoners and artillery.
+He was one of those who, when Wellington raised the siege of Burgos and retreated to the Douro, hung upon his rear and took some prisoners and artillery, forcing to retreat.

 On the news of the disasters in Russia and Wellington's consequent resumption of offensive movements, Foy was sent with his division beyond Vittoria to keep the different parties in check.
 After the battle of Vittoria, at which he was not present, he collected 20,000 troops of different divisions at Bergana, and had some success in skirmishes with the Spanish corps forming the left wing of the allied army.
 He arrived at Tolosa about the same time as Lieut-Gen Thomas Graham.
 After a sanguinary contest in that town, retreated upon Irun, from which he was quickly dislodged, and finally recrossed the Bidassoa River.

 Foy commanded a division in Marshal Soult's army during the Battle of the Pyrenees in July 1813.
 After Soult's defeat at Sorauren, Foy saved his division and parts of other commands by retreating northeast over the Roncesvalles Pass.